vivaria/edisonrul.ing/docs/source/cards/h/hedge-guard.md

 ### Card Rulings

-●Sending “Hedge Guard” to the GY is a cost.
+*   Sending “Hedge Guard” to the GY is a cost.
 This effect does not target.